nadinekuo/TUD-CS4240-Deep-Learning/README.md

 = combination of weight decay and noise injection or "forcefully set weights to 0"

 - Note that this modifies the *architecture*, rather than a simple modification to the optimization step.

+Training time:
-- Each training step: randomly select a fraction of the nodes and make then inactive (set to 0)
+- Each training step: randomly select a fraction of the nodes - rescale other weights with the fraction and make then inactive (set to 0)
+- Backpropagate on the rest of the network
 - Prevents NN to become overly reliant on specific neurons i.e. smaller risk of overfitting
 - You get different versions of network - all simultaneously trained